Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Summary

 \section{Summary}

-The magnetic charge is perfectly compatible with the CED theory.
+The magnetic charge is perfectly compatible with Maxwell's theory for CED.
 The electric-magnetic duality symmetry of Maxwell equations also suggests its existence.
 The observation of a particle carrying a magnetic charge would have a huge effect on physics.
 However, there are still many fundamental aspects of magnetic charges having not been understood.
 In this work, we unveil the mysterious mask of magnetic charges by checking the duality symmetry of QED.
 We show that the duality symmetry of QED, as well as CED, can be restored by interpreting the dual charges as electric charges without involving magnetic charges.
-More importantly, we prove that true magnetic charges can not be embedded in the gauge-field theory of QED.
+More importantly, we show that true magnetic charges cannot be embedded in the gauge-field theory of QED.